 Renowned for its stunning scenery and challenging terrain, this is a one day mountain biking experience like no other.

-Take a water taxi to Punga Cove Resort, and bike up the hill to join the Queen Charlotte Track.
+Take a water taxi to Punga Cove Resort, and ride up the hill to join the Queen Charlotte Track.
 Today’s ride is about lots of ups and downs!
-You will be riding along the ridgeline between the Queen Charlotte and Kenepuru Sounds.
-Stunning views all day, but the terrain is challenging.
+As you will be riding along the ridgeline between the Queen Charlotte and Kenepuru Sounds, so expect breathtaking views all day, but the terrain is challenging.
 Lots of sharp corners, steep drop-offs and, of course, those hills.
-While the inclines aren’t long they are reasonably sharp, and likewise the decline can be steep.
+While the inclines aren’t long they are reasonably sharp, and likewise the descents can be steep.
 The ride is worth it, but riders definitely need to be experienced mountain bikers to enjoy it..